 Over the course of his professional career, Luca has committed himself to improving the quality of knowledge production and dissemination processes related to urban and regional innovation management in the digital era.
 His research is interdisciplinary in nature and lies in the convergence space between urban studies, innovation studies and computer science.
-Luca’s main research interests include: urban and regional innovation dynamics; urban sustainability; smart city development projects and strategies; Research and Innovation Strategies for Smart Specialisation (RIS3); and strategic planning for smart cities and RIS3.
+Luca’s main research interests include: technology-driven urban and regional innovation dynamics; technology-driven urban sustainability processes; smart city development projects and strategies; Research and Innovation Strategies for Smart Specialisation (RIS3); and strategic planning for smart cities and RIS3.

 Luca is offering a strong support to the emerging scientific and technical developments of urban and regional innovation management.
-He has a sustained track-record of producing high-quality publication outputs and has contributed to generate an overall income of about €600,000 through research and consultancy projects, mainly supported by EU funding schemes (7thFramework Programme, Horizon 2020, Erasmus+).
+He has a sustained track-record of producing high-quality publication outputs and has contributed to generate an overall University income of approximately £500,000 through research and consultancy projects, mainly supported by EU funding schemes (EAFRD, 7FP, Horizon 2020).
 These projects have resulted in the production of new knowledge and innovative products and processes which are helping industry, government, universities and civil society to exploit their collective intelligence and generate the collaborate ecosystems required for developing smart environments that enable infrastructures and people to operate effectively.